codevictory/ef-core-team-migrations-demo_application/README.md

-# Solution for EF Core migrations in team environment - Application
+# Demo solution for EF Core migrations in team environment - Application
 Application part of tutorial how to use EF Core migrations in team of multiple developers.

 ## Structure